sandstreamdev/std/date/README.md

 # daysInMonths

-Returns an array of days in particular months.
-Number of days in February varies if it is a leap year or not
+Returns an array of days in a particular months.
+Number of days in February varies if it is a leap year or not.

 ## Type signature